 Having short hair is so much fun, and it’s a lot more versatile than you may have originally thought!
 You can wear it straight, wavy, curly and even braided!
 Sure, you could always curl short hair with a curling iron, but how about getting double duty out of a tool you already own?
 How to curl short hair with a straightener is totally different than curling short hair with any other tool.
 To curl your short hair with this tool, you need to master the twist and a few insider hair tips.
-Read on to learn more about how to curl short hair with a straightener.

 Learn How To Curl Your Short Hair With a Straightener